fmbot-discord/docs/docs/supporter.md

 .fmbot is open-source and free to use.
 Optionally you can get supporter to help support the development of the bot and receive the following extra features and benefits.

+You can get supporter either directly through Discord or through OpenCollective.

 <hr class="divider">
 <div>
 <p class="purchase-option">Discord</p>